Cliff Bennett and the Rebel Rousers

-Cliff Bennett and the Rebel Rousers are a 1960s British rhythm and blues, soul and beat group who had two Top 10 hits with "One Way Love" (No. 9 UK, 1964) and "Got to Get You into My Life" (No. 6 UK, 1966).
+Cliff Bennett and the Rebel Rousers were a 1960s British rhythm and blues, soul and beat group who had two top 10 hits with "One Way Love" (No. 9 UK, 1964) and "Got to Get You into My Life" (No. 6 UK, 1966).

-Well-known members include Bennett himself (vocals, born Clifford Bennett, 4 June 1940, Slough, Berkshire, England) Chas Hodges (keyboards, bass, Mick Burt (drums), Nicky Hopkins (piano) and Moss Groves (tenor saxophone).
+Members include Bennett himself (vocals, born Clifford Bennett, 4 June 1940, Slough, Berkshire, England) Chas Hodges (keyboards, bass), Mick Burt (drums), Nicky Hopkins (piano) and Moss Groves (tenor saxophone).

 Rhythm and blues boom

 Bennett formed the band in 1957.
 They recorded several singles with record producer Joe Meek that were released by Parlophone.
 Bennett continued recording for Parlophone, issuing cover versions of "You've Really Got a Hold on Me" and "Got My Mojo Working".

 Brian Epstein became their manager in September 1964.
-Their seventh release, "One Way Love" (written by Bert Berns and Jerry Ragovoy under their pseudonyms Bert Russell and Norman Meade) b/w "Slow Down", reached No. 9 in the UK Singles Chart.
+Their seventh release, "One Way Love" (written by Bert Berns and Jerry Ragovoy under their pseudonyms Bert Russell and Norman Meade) b/w "Slow Down", reached No. 9 on the UK Singles Chart.
 Their next, "I'll Take You Home" (written by Barry Mann and Cynthia Weil) b/w "Do You Love Him", charted at No. 42.
-"Three Rooms With Running Water" (written by Jimmy Radcliffe and Bob Halley) did not chart.
+"Three Rooms with Running Water" (written by Jimmy Radcliffe and Bob Halley) did not chart.
 In early 1966, the band was the opening act for the Beatles on their final European tour.
 Bennett got the opportunity to hear the Paul McCartney song "Got to Get You into My Life", which was used on the Revolver album, but was never released as a single.
 Bennett recorded it, with his own composition "Baby Each Day" appearing on the B-side.
 McCartney produced the session.
-The record reached No. 6 on the UK chart, becoming Bennett's biggest ever hit.
+The record reached No. 6 on the UK singles chart, becoming Bennett's biggest ever hit.
 Bennett returned to the songbook of McCartney / Lennon in 1968 when he recorded "Back in the USSR" as Cliff Bennett and his Band.
 Released as a single on Parlophone, it failed to make any impression on the chart.

-Also in 1968, The Rebel Rousers left Cliff Bennett and Harvey Hinsley joined the band, which by then included Hodges, Burt, John Golden, Moss Groves and Roy Young.
+Also in 1968, Cliff Bennett left the Rebel Rousers and Harvey Hinsley joined the band, which by then included Hodges, Burt, John Golden, Moss Groves and Roy Young.
 They played gigs in the UK, Germany, Austria, Italy, Beirut and the Bahamas.
-This version of the band also recorded a single, "Should I," which did not chart.
+This incarnation of the band also recorded a single, "Should I", which did not chart.
 At the end of August 1969, Young left to form his own band.
 Hodges, Hinsley, Burt and Dave Peacock formed Black Claw, which played club engagements until Hodges left to join Heads, Hands & Feet in early 1970.
 Hinsley joined Hot Chocolate in late summer 1970.